by Cindy Le Mons, NUCDF Executive Director (Family affected by OTC deficiency)

 A little background on the vision for this effort: Jeff Strohm was an NCAA assistant coach at Western Kentucky when two of his daughters were diagnosed with UCD.
 The Strohms connected with NUCDF for information and support and were able to attend our annual conference.
 Once the family settled into life with UCD, Jeff approached us with the idea of raising UCD awareness and support for NUCDF at basketball games, and “Shoot for a Cure” was born.
 The first tournament was part of the NCAA Cancun Challenge held at Vanderbilt University in Nashville 2008.

-Ultimately, Jeff's brothers and sisters-in-law formed Plan BC3 to organize NCAA college basketball tournaments.
-Plan BC3 is committed to dedicating the tournaments to benefit NUCDF and raising awareness of urea cycle disorders.
+Jeff ultimately ended up back in St. Louis, Missouri and, with his brothers and sisters-in-law, formed Plan BC3 to organize NCAA college basketball tournaments.
+Jeff and his family committed to dedicating the tournaments to benefit NUCDF and raising awareness of urea cycle disorders.
 We hope to save lives by informing the public of the existence of urea cycle disorders and the common misdiagnosis as sudden infant death, sepsis in newborns, autism, ADHD, bipolar disorder and even stroke.

 The NUCDF Hoops for Hope Classic launched last year in New Orleans.
 This year's 2012 Classic began with top men’s college teams playing at US sites hosted by SMU, U of Arkansas Little Rock, Missouri State and South Carolina on Nov 11, 19 and 21.
 The final games of the Classic moved to Puerto Vallarta Thanksgiving weekend, debuting in the new state-of-the-art Puerto Vallarta International Convention Center.
 Over the seven days of the two tournaments, at the beginning and end of every game (13 women’s, 7 men’s), during each time out and halftime, veteran game announcer Matt Piescinski provided public service announcements about urea cycle disorders and NUCDF’s fight to conquer UCD.
 It was a surreal experience seeing our CureUCD logo on the marquee at the stadium and emblazoned on the basketball court, and hearing Matt talking about our fight to save lives.
 Matt gave us a voice -- and became a wonderful champion of our cause.